ClinicInThePark/docs/010-summer-plan-draft.md

   + With the exception of Eric, the rest are new to programming in PHP/SQL and using web servers.

 8) How can team members without these skills get them?
-  +Team members without these skills will be able to acquire (and reach a satisfactory level) by reading PHP/SQL documentation and working on small side projects to put their new knowledge to test.
+  + Team members without these skills will be able to acquire (and reach a satisfactory level) by reading PHP/SQL documentation and working on small side projects to put their new knowledge to test.